 If you add any letter after the final “d,” its pronunciation changes from “t” to “d” again.

 The letter “g” in German

 If the “g” stands at the end of the word, it is generally more pronounced like a soft “k.”

 If you form the plural of these words, the pronunciation shifts from a “k” to a “g” again.

-I hope that the German pronunciation became a little easier for you after reading this article.
+I hope the German pronunciation became more accessible to you after reading this article.
 Please be aware that the explanations are very general because there are more detailed pronunciation rules for certain endings, such as “-ig” or “-ung.”
-Also, you might be interested in getting to know how to pronounce a German “ch” properly.
+Also, you might be interested in knowing how to pronounce a German “ch” correctly.
 Bis bald!